renderghost/at-science-homepage/content/events/event-atmosphere2026.md

 ---
 layout: event
 title: ATScience 2026
 description: A full-day exploration of AT Protocol for science, education, and open knowledge.
-A side event to AtmosphereConf2026 @ Vancouver, March 27, 2026,
+A side event to AtmosphereConf 2026 @ Vancouver, March 27, 2026,
 startdate: 2026-03-27 # strangely the displayed date on local is a day behind the deployed version!
 # enddate: 2026-03-29
 city: Vancouver